These Cinnamon Bun Scones are a healthier version of the classic cinnamon roll (with nutritional information and Weight

 Scones can most often be viewed as somewhat of an evil treat.
 These Cinnamon Bun Scones aren’t too terribly evil.
 Eating one of these will set you back 239 calories and 9 grams of fat vs. the Starbuck’s Cinnamon Scone, which is 510 calories and 23 grams of fat.
-So they’re not really “diet” food by any means, but they are a slightly better choice than what you’d find in a coffee shop.
+So, they’re not really “diet” food by any means, but they are a slightly better choice than what you’d find in a coffee shop.
 If you happen to be following the Weight Watchers WW plan, you will find a link to the WW Points on the recipe card at the end of this post.

 The batter is so simple to make.
-2% milk is used in the recipe to keep things lighter in lieu of using cream.
+Two-percent milk is used in the recipe to keep things lighter in lieu of using cream.
 The hardest part is “cutting” the butter into the dry ingredients.
 If you have a pastry blender, it’s easy to cut in the butter.
 If you don’t, you can use two knives slashing against each other- cutting the butter into the dry ingredients until small crumbs form.

 A sugar-cinnamon is swirled into the batter just before baking.